 Freemasonry has had in its ranks men whose names are etched upon the headstones of eternity names to be not forgotten.
 What was the force which drew them in?
-I suggest it was an organization which embraced high ideals and principles, nurtured those ideals and principles and stimulated aspirations to greatness.
+I suggest it was an

+"The problem with Freemasonry is that it does not practice Freemasonry anymore."
+And how can we when the vast majority of our Members do not even know what to practice." organization which embraced high ideals and principles, nurtured those ideals and principles 2 and stimulated aspirations to greatness.
 And thus we became great with them.
-One feeds upon the other Great men make great organizations, and great organizations can make men great, Likewise, the loss of one must result in the loss of the other.
+One feeds upon the other Great men make great organizations, and great organizations can make men great Likewise, the loss of one must result in the loss of the other.
 Freemasonry must never resign itself to be less than it can be.
 We must always seek great men and seek to make men great.

 There is no question that the environment in which we exist has changed.
-Now we must determine whether we wish to retain our principles and values and lift others to meet our ideals or change to fit into today's environment and thus step down to meet their present day standards.
+Now we must determine whether we wish to retain our principles and values and lift others to meet our ideals or change to fit into today's environment and thus step down to meet their present-day standards.